zuzmeister/StopMotion/README.md

 # StopMotion
 Win/Mac/Linux.
 Written in Processing.
-Simple but working Sketch helping to generate stopmotion films by capturing images from a usb-webcam.
+Simple but working Sketch helping to generate stopmotion films by capturing images from an usb-webcam.

 Program captures jpeg-images and saves them under `/%ProgramDir%/data/images/%timestamp%/`.

 Use the MovieMaker (Processing>Tools>MovieMaker) to generate a QuickTime-Movie file out of it.